Alexis P. Applequist

 OverviewAI-generated summary

-Alexis P. Applequist's research investigates the progression of calcific aortic valve disease using a three-dimensional valve-on-chip microphysiological system.
-This system has implicated cell cycle progression, cholesterol metabolism, and protein homeostasis in the early stages of the disease.
-Applequist has also developed an in vitro mitral valve model that allows for static trans-mitral pressure studies by utilizing a vacuum to close the valve.
-Further research includes characterizing piezoelectric-blended polydimethylsiloxane for its potential as a responsive cell culture substrate.
-Applequist has authored four publications with 22 citations and an h-index of 3.
-Key collaborators include Kartik Balachandran, Gustavo Vaca-Diez, Ishita Tandon, and Alan E. Woessner, all affiliated with the University of Arkansas at Fayetteville.
+Alexis P. Applequist investigates the mechanisms underlying calcific aortic valve disease (CAVD) progression using microphysiological systems.
+Her recent work has focused on developing a three-dimensional valve-on-chip model to study CAVD.
+This research implicates cell cycle progression, cholesterol metabolism, and protein homeostasis in the early stages of the disease.
+Applequist also developed an in vitro mitral valve model that allows for unrestricted ventricular access, employing vacuum to facilitate valve closure and enable static trans-mitral pressure measurements.
+Additionally, her research includes characterizing piezoelectric-blended polydimethylsiloxane for its potential use as a cell culture substrate responsive to mechanical stimuli.
+Applequist has published five papers with 26 citations and an h-index of 3.
+She collaborates with Kartik Balachandran, Gustavo Vaca-Diez, Ishita Tandon, and Alan E. Woessner, all at the University of Arkansas at Fayetteville.

 Metrics